by Dr. Lawrence Wilson

-Organic agriculture is also the only way to maintain topsoil that is rich in humus and other compounds that absorb radiation much better from nuclear disasters such as occurred at the Fukushima nuclear reactor in Japan (see Acres USA Magazine, Vol. 41, #5, 2011, page 5).
+Organic agriculture is also the only way to maintain topsoil that is rich in humus and other compounds that absorb radiation much better from nuclear disasters such as occurred at the Fukushima nuclear reactor in Japan.

-The earth’s climate is carefully controlled by advanced beings who continuously correct the earth’s distance from the sun, the temperature, wind conditions, the tilt, the speed of rotation and other things to keep the climate correct for all the creatures of earth.
+The truth is the earth’s climate is carefully controlled by large fine matter beings (see the article Bodies In Space ).
+They continuously correct the earth’s distance from the sun and the speed of earth’s rotation to maintain the climate for all the plants and creatures of earth.
 For details, read Climate Change.